-- The report is malicious, false or exaggerated. - The reports relate to matters that we have already made a decision on and there is no new information. - The reporting is so persistent that it is having an unreasonable impact on our time and resources.
+- The report is malicious, false, or exaggerated. - The reports relate to matters that we have already made a decision on and there is no new information. - The reporting is so persistent that it is having an unreasonable impact on our time and resources.
+This threshold may vary depending on the severity of the incidents being reported.